 Take me down to the Pacific City

-Eve also frequently took part in Nocturnal missions.
+Ms. Horror also frequently took part in Nocturnals missions.
 Though her father was of course reluctant to let her, it is obvious that she can defend herself.
 And her abilities are quite useful.

 In 2000, Eve joined a boarding school for atypical children.
-She goes there for two-weeks stretches.
-Doc’s primary goal here is to have her socialise with people her age.
+She goes there for two-week stretches.
+Doc’s primary goal here is to have her socialise with kids her age.
 The school is run by a vampire scholar and teacher, Miss Nightshade.

 Eve and the Gunwitch later cunningly destroyed two warring vampire camps.
 These had been preying upon the small Northern Californian town of Heliopolis for ages.